ginozobe/titanic-pipeline/README.md

 The framework of this notebook is:

 Preliminary Work:

-General Exploration
+  + General Exploration
-NaN values
+  + NaN values
-Feature Exploration
+  + Feature Exploration

-Analysis of the features
+Analysis of the features:
-Categorical and Integer Numerical
++ Categorical and Integer Numerical
-Numerical
++ Numerical
-Text
++ Text

-Feature Engineering
++ Feature Engineering

 Modeling
-Simple Models & Selection
++ Simple Models & Selection
-Hyper-Parameters Optimization
++ Hyper-Parameters Optimization
-Ensemble Modeling
++ Ensemble Modeling
 Submission
 For this competition, the current Kaggle Leaderboard accuracy I reached is 0.832402